-To finish off, drill four holes in the bottom of the reindeer blobs.
+To put the reindeer family together, drill four holes in the bottom of each reindeer blob.
 Make sure the drill bit goes in the same depth otherwise you’ll end up with a reindeer family that looks like they had way too many beers 😀

 Add a small drop of glue to the tips of the rusty nails and push them inside the holes.